-Conforming loans are those with balances of $424,100 or less and that qualify for guarantees from federal mortgage agencies Fannie Mae and Freddie Mac.
+Conforming loans are those with balances of $424,100 or less which qualify for guarantees from federal mortgage agencies Fannie Mae and Freddie Mac.

-The group's seasonally adjusted gauge of applications to refinance an existing home loan fell 4.2 percent to 1,271.9, the lowest level in six weeks.
+MBA’s seasonally adjusted gauge of applications to refinance an existing home loan rose 3.4 percent last week to 1,368.7.

 The group’s seasonally adjusted index of total mortgage applications increased 7.1 percent to 430.6, its strongest level since the week of Nov.
 18.